khudgins/documentation/on-premise/administration/api.rst

   ``/services/api/resources/dasein-persistence.properties``

-This file defines the connection to the dasein persistence layer of enStratus.
+This file defines the connection to the dasein persistence layer of Enstratius.
 It also specifies the connection point to the Riak database service.

 networks.cfg